Monsters Inc. Land Is Coming To Hollywood Studios

 This is the big unanswered question in regard to this land, and the simple fact is we don’t know.
 But here’s some unbridled speculation…

 This brings us to the slate of other ongoing projects at Disney World.
-I linked to these posts above, but Animal Kingdom is getting a new land, Magic Kingdom is getting a new Cars area, and Magic Kingdom is getting a new land.
+I linked to these posts above, but Animal Kingdom is getting a new Tropical Americas land, Magic Kingdom is getting a new Cars area, and Magic Kingdom is getting a new land.

-For starters, if this was locked into 2027 they could just announce it already.
+Moreover, if this was locked into 2027 they could just announce it already.
 Sure, they might want to play it close to the vest for any number of reasons, but if they’ve got new lands to debut, there’s also every reason to space them out to pump up demand year after year.

 All Your Other Disney World Planning Questions Answered

 Don't be overwhelmed by Disney World planning!
 Take a second to check out our most important content and you'll not only be an expert, but you'll save big $$$ along the way.
+Just starting out?
+Check out our Walt Disney World planning guide!

 When it comes time to book we’ll help you find discount Disney World tickets.
 Decide whether you need a dining plan in our Complete Guide to Disney World Dining Plans!
 And don't forget to book those Disney World Advance Dining Reservations!

-Don't forget to master your Disney World Lightning Lane Guide and Strategy a few months in advance.
-We'll keep you out of long lines so you can maximize the magical time in the parks!
-We've got park-specific guides as well: Magic Kingdom Lightning Lane Strategy, Epcot Lightning Lane Strategy, Animal Kingdom Lightning Lane Strategy, and Hollywood Studios Lightning Lane Strategy.
+Be sure to master your Disney World Lightning Lane Guide and Strategy a few weeks in advance.
+Good strategy will keep you out of long lines so you can maximize the magical time in the parks!
+We've got park-specific guides as well: Magic Kingdom Lightning Lane Strategy, EPCOT Lightning Lane Strategy, Animal Kingdom Lightning Lane Strategy, and Hollywood Studios Lightning Lane Strategy.

-Know what to ride with our guides to: Magic Kingdom rides, Hollywood Studios rides, Epcot rides, and Animal Kingdom rides!
-Plus learn about the water parks with our guide to Blizzard Beach and our guide to Typhoon Lagoon!
-And for some some fun prep, check out our Ranking of Every Ride at Walt Disney World.
+Know what to ride with our guides: Magic Kingdom rides, Hollywood Studios rides, EPCOT rides, and Animal Kingdom rides!
+Plus learn about the water parks with our Guide to Blizzard Beach and our Guide to Typhoon Lagoon!
+And for some fun prep, check out our Ranking of Every Ride at Walt Disney World.

 Finally, before you head out, be sure to check out our to-the-point packing list, 10 essentials you forget to pack for every Disney trip.
-And if you're interested in saving, there's no better list than our 53 Ways to Save on your Disney trip from start to finish.